revmods/BioReactor-Revised-/README.md

 # BioReactor-Revised-

-known issue: glowers are bugged, the glower of the last placed bioreactor is applied too all previous bioreactors of the same type.
+fixed: glowers are bugged, the glower of the last placed bioreactor is applied too all previous bioreactors of the same type.